Care for orphaned baby chimpanzees

 Babs is our vet and general manager.
 He is directly responsible for the health of all our animals & is the first port of call for all new arrivals.

-will buy milk for one orphaned gorilla for a week
+will buy milk for one orphaned chimp for a week